 Where does the deposit go?

-The deposit typically is made out to the listing agents brokerage.
-In cases where the seller is using a discount service, like Fairsquare, the deposit is made out to the sellers lawyer.
+The deposit is typically made out to the listing agents brokerage.
+In cases where the seller is using a discount service, like PropertyGuys, the deposit is made out to the sellers lawyer.

 The Listing brokerage holds onto the deposit in trust.
 Sometimes it is in an interest bearing bank account.
 However, it’s highly unlikely it’s going to earn any interest based on the clauses in a Purchase and Sale Agreement.